codingvc/codingvc/_posts/2017-08-25-behind-the-scenes-at-a-vc-fund-part-2-helping-founders-and-time-allocation.markdown

 twitter_image: "schedule-categories.jpg"
 date: 2017-08-27 22:18:00
 ---
 VCs have 3 principal jobs: picking startups to invest in, helping startups after investing, and raising capital for investing.
 Each of these jobs will be covered in its own post.
 This post, the second in the series, focuses on how VCs spend their time (charts and graphs included!), and how they help the companies they invest in.
-The final post, which covers how VC funds are structured and raised, will be published next week.

 ## Table of Contents

 **Part 1**: <a href="https://codingvc.com/behind-the-scenes-at-a-vc-fund-part-1-deals-deals-deals/">Deals, Deals, Deals</a>

-*This is a post on how VC funds source, analyze, and choose companies to invest in.*
+*A post on how VC funds source, analyze, and choose companies to invest in.*

 **Part 2**: Helping Founders and Time Allocation [this post]